 Cash deposited with clearing organization represents cash deposited with the Options Clearing Corporation.

 Financial Instruments and Fair Value

-Financial instruments owned, which consists of state and municipal government obligations, are carried at fair value with changes in fair value recognized in earnings each period.
 Securities received as collateral and obligation to return securities received as collateral are measured at fair value.
-A description of the Company's policies regarding fair value measurement and its application to these financial instruments follows.
+A description of the Company's policies regarding fair value measurement and its application follows.